-Even as awareness of plastic pollution grows, solutions to the problem are hiding.
+Even as awareness of plastic pollution grows, solutions to the problem are lacking.
 At this rate, by 2050, some experts predict that the world's oceans will contain more plastic than fish.

 A UN report, commissioned by the G20, has now detailed everything the world should do to prevent disaster from becoming a reality due to our indolence.